The Rolling Stones

 During the recording of Beggar's Banquet, Jones was increasingly taking a back seat due to his deepening drug addiction and his power struggle over of the dominance of Jagger and Richards.
 Jones subsequently left the band in June 1969, claiming artistic differences between himself and the rest of the band; less than a month later he was found dead in his swimming pool.
 The coroner ruled that it was "death by misadventure", yet his death was the subject of countless rumors over the next two years.
 Mick Taylor, a former guitarist for John Mayall's Bluesbreakers would be Jones' replacement.
 He wasn't, however, featured on Honky Tonk Women, a number one single released days after Jones' funeral, and he contributed only a small amount on their next album, Let It Bleed (1969).
 Let It Bleed was comprised of sessions with Jones and Taylor, continuing in the direction of Beggar's Banquet.

 After Jagger returned from the filming of Ned Kelly in Australia during the first part of 1969, the group launched their first American tour in three years.
 Throughout the tour (the first that saw them billed as the "World's Greatest Rock & Roll Band"), they broke attendance records.
 The success, however, was short lived when the group staged a free concert at Altamont Speedway in California as an answer to the previous Woodstock Festival.
 On the advice of the Grateful Dead, the 'Stones hired members of the infamous Hell's Angels motorcycle gang as security, but that plan would prove to not have been the best advice for the entire show was unorganized and in shambles and turned tragic when members of the 'Angels killed a young black man, Meredith Hunter, over some minor dispute during the 'Stones' performance.
 In the wake of the public outcry, the band again retreated from the spotlight and dropped Sympathy for the Devil from their set, a song some critics ignorantly claimed incited the violence; many years later it would return to live performances.
-The live Get Yer Ya-Ya's Out (1970) was their last album for 'Decca/London' for they formed 'Rolling Stones Records', their own company that would later become a subsidiary of 'Atlantic Records'.
+The live Get Yer Ya-Ya's Out (1970), released as a response to the growing popularity of bootleg recordings, was their last album for 'Decca/London' for they formed 'Rolling Stones Records', their own company that would later become a subsidiary of 'Atlantic Records'.

 In 1970, Jagger starred in Nicolas Roeg's cult film Performance and married Nicaraguan model Bianca Perez Morena de Macias; quickly entering high society.
 As Jagger was jet setting, Richards was slumming and hanging out with Country-Rock pioneer Gram Parsons.
 Keith would feature more musical influence on 1971's Sticky Fingers, the first album they released though their new label.
 But during this time England's citizens were drowning in high taxes and so following its release, the band retreated to France on tax exile, where they shared a house and recorded the double album, Exile On Main St (1972).
 After the release, however, the future of the act came into question as Jagger concentrated more on being a celebrity and Richards sank into drug addiction.